-For a short period from November 1799 Stephens commanded the Barfleur 98, and on 13 January 1801 was replaced by Captain William Bligh aboard the ex-Indiaman Glatton 56 which he had only joined a few months previously, thereby depriving him of the opportunity of fighting at the Battle of Copenhagen on 2 April.
+For a short period from November 1799 until December 1800 Stephens commanded the Barfleur 98 with the flag of Rear-Admiral Cuthbert Collingwood in the Channel, and on 13 January 1801 was replaced by Captain William Bligh aboard the ex-Indiaman Glatton 56 which he had only joined a few weeks previously, thereby depriving him of the opportunity of fighting at the Battle of Copenhagen on 2 April.
 He was nevertheless quickly appointed to the Brunswick 74, serving in the North Sea and the Channel, and his command was also employed briefly as the flagship to the second-in-command at Portsmouth, Rear-Admiral John Holloway.
 He next went out to Jamaica with Commodore William Essington’s squadron of five sail of the line in October, and thereafter joined Rear-Admiral Sir John Thomas Duckworth’s fleet of twenty-eight sail of the line in the West Indies during January – September 1802.

 Stephens’ final command was the Captain 74, which he recommissioned in June 1805 before paying her off nine months later.
 He was advanced to flag rank on 4 December 1813, and died on Christmas Day 1819 at Great Ealing, Middlesex.